-Registration for new students is held in the month of January.
-The student's birth certificate and social security card are required.
-A copy of these documents and an up-to-date immunization card is required.
-The record may be obtained from your pediatrician or the Health Unit.
+Registration for new students is conducted through our website during the month of January.
+A copy of the student's birth certificate, social security card, and up-to-date immunization records are required.
 A copy of a Catholic baptismal certificate is required to receive Catholic tuition rates.
 Children who have attended school elsewhere must present their latest report card demonstrating promotion from within that system.

-Any student that is transferring from a non-diocesan school, or any student that administration deems necessary, will be required to take an end-of-course/year test prior to acceptance.
-The parent will be responsible for paying a \$50 testing fee.
+Any student may be required to take an end-of-course test prior to acceptance.
 If a student is working one grade level below level, he may be asked to repeat the grade from which he came.
 If a student is working two or more grade levels below, he may be asked to repeat his previous grade or be placed into the grade level in which he is functioning.